brightcove/brightcove-player-sdk-ios/SidecarSubtitles.md

 ============

 * Subtitles will not be displayed when viewing 360 degree videos.

-* This extension currently does not support integrating with the Widevine Plugin for Brightcove Brightcove Player SDK for iOS.

 * When retrieving your videos from the Brightcove Playback API, your renditions must include a master M3U8 playlist.
 Sidecar Subtitles does not work with single rendition M3U8 playlists.